eng3844f17/eng3844f17.github.io/_schedule/schedule.md

       wed:
         - date: 2017-09-27
           desc: 'Learn about basic data visualization conventions'
           readings: [ 'Continue your analysis work.', 'Kirk, A. (2016). <cite>Data visualisation: A handbook for data driven design</cite>.
 London: SAGE Publications, pp. 150-211.
-(Download pp. <a href="https://drive.google.com/a/vt.edu/file/d/0B96D1mtg-kMRbjN5YVhwcnBINHM/view?usp=sharing" target="_blank">150-160</a>)' ]
+(Download pp. <a href="https://drive.google.com/a/vt.edu/file/d/0B96D1mtg-kMRbjN5YVhwcnBINHM/view?usp=sharing" target="_blank">150-160</a>, <a href="https://drive.google.com/a/vt.edu/file/d/0B96D1mtg-kMRNVMybVJLQnlzRE0/view?usp=sharing" target="_blank">161-206</a>)' ]
-          assign: [ 'Pay close attention to Kirk&#39;s discussion of visual encoding and different types of charts (CHRTS).
-Figure out what CHRTS convention align with your data set.
-Based on what you know about patterns in your data thus far, choose 1 chart type and bring a list of 6-10 reasons (claims with evidence) that support your decision.' ]
+          assign: [ 'Pay close attention to Kirk&#39;s discussion about visual encoding and the different types of charts (CHRTS).
+Figure out what CHRTS type and conventions align with your data set.
+Based on what you know about patterns in your data thus far, try to narrow down a choise based on 1 chart type.
+Bring a list of 6-10 reasons (claims with evidence) that support your decision.' ]
           other: [ 'Bring your data set to class and prepare to share a short 2-3 minute rationale for a partner to share.' ]
       fri:
         - date: 2017-09-29